-''' lemma [code abstype]:

-Dlist (list-of-dlist dxs) = dxs
+lemma [code abstype]: Dlist (list-of-dlist dxs) = dxsby (fact Dlist-list-of-dlist)

-by (fact Dlist-list-of-dlist) '''

-Note that so far the invariant on representations (distinct :: 'a list $\Rightarrow$ bool) has never been mentioned explicitly: the invariant is only referred to implicitly: all values in set $\{xs.\ list-of-dlist\ (Dlist\ xs)=xs\}$ are invariant, and in our example this is exactly $\{xs.\ distinct\ xs\}$ .
+Note that so far the invariant on representations (distinct :: 'a list $\Rightarrow$ bool) has never been mentioned explicitly: the invariant is only referred to implicitly: all values in set {xs. list-of-dlist (Dlist xs) = xs} are invariant, and in our example this is exactly {xs. distinct xs}.

 The primitive operations on 'a dlist are specified indirectly using the projection list-of-dlist.
-For the empty dlist, Dlist.empty, we finally want the code equation
+For the empty dlist, Dlist.empty, we finally want the code equation Dlist.empty = Dlist lemma [code]: list-of-dlist Dlist.empty = [] by (fact list-of-dlist-empty)

-'''

-Dlist.empty = Dlist

-'''